REGIONAL BYLAW ENFORCEMENT OFFICER - Bonnie Lingenfelter

 - Tax Policy Bylaw No. 2021-03

-- Building Guidelines *An Application for a Building/Development Permit is required for all structural construction projects within the Town, including decks.
+Building Guidelines *An Application for a Building Permit and Development Permit is required for all structural construction projects within the Town, including decks.
 No permits are needed for detached accessory buildings less than 100 sq. ft, however set-backs are still required to be met.
 Fences and signs do not require a permit, but must conform to Town bylaws and Policies.